 \section{Discussion}

-The literature review portrayed that the diagnosis of COVID-19 was seen as a multi-class classification task rather than a multi-label classification.
-The datasets used in the previous works vary in terms of the amount of data used for the classification task. \cite{narin2020automatic} created a balanced dataset by appending the 50 COVID cases with 50 healthy cases from another dataset and reported the highest mean specificity score of 0.90 using InceptionV3.
-The others \cite{ zhang2020covid,apostolopoulos2020covid,wang2020covid} performed a multi-class classification task on different imbalanced datasets using X-rays, and achieved the maximum mean specificity of 0.989, 0.979, 0.971 respectively.
-In this work, the InceptionResNetV2 achieved the highest specificity of 0.975, comparable to the previous works.
-However, in this research the authors have used a different dataset, train-test split, pre-processing techniques, compared to the previous works, which makes it unfair to compare the results with the previous works.
+The literature review portrayed that the diagnosis of COVID-19 was seen as a multiclass classification task rather than a multilabel classification.
+The datasets used in the previous works vary in terms of the amount of data used for the classification task.
+In \cite{narin2020automatic}, the authors created a balanced dataset by appending the 50 COVID cases with 50 healthy cases from another dataset and reported the highest mean specificity score of 0.90 using InceptionV3.
+The others~\cite{ zhang2020covid,apostolopoulos2020covid,wang2020covid} performed a multiclass classification task on different imbalanced datasets using X-rays, and achieved a maximum mean specificity of 0.989, 0.979, and 0.971 respectively.
+In this work, InceptionResNetV2 achieved the highest specificity of 0.975, comparable to previous studies.
+However, in this research, the authors have used a different dataset, train-test split, and preprocessing techniques compared to previous works, which makes it unfair to compare the results with previous studies.

-It is noteworthy that in some cases the network predicted the findings as a presence of COVID-19, while the radiologist (in the dataset label) did not report any abnormalities.
-It could be useful to have cooperation with radiologists to confirm these kinds of findings of the models.
-This also could imply that second opinion for diagnosis might be needed in such cases.
+It was observed that the less complex models were more interpretable, while having fewer dead neurons than the more complex ones.
+DeneseNet161, which resulted in the highest F1 score, had the highest number of dead neurons and also had the worst focus areas according to interpretability methods.
+The model that resulted in the second-best F1-score, ResNet18, was the least complex model in this study - while also having the best focus areas as dictated by the interpretability methods.
+This was further confirmed by a global interpretability method, NAPs, which showed that ResNet18 is less likely to detect biologically irrelevant features.
+It should be noted that in some cases, the network predicted the findings as a presence of COVID-19, while the doctors did not report any abnormalities.

 There were a couple of cases where the network detected both viral and bacterial pneumonia.
-According to \cite{denise2017secondaryBactInfect} and \cite{shigeo2018resViralInduce}, the induction of viral infection could lead to secondary bacterial infection and increase the severity of the symptoms.
+According to Morris et al.~\cite{denise2017secondaryBactInfect}, and Shigeo et al.~\cite{shigeo2018resViralInduce}, the induction of viral infection could lead to secondary bacterial infection and increase the severity of symptoms.
 Though such cases were considered as miss-predictions for the current dataset based on the available labels, one could argue that the network was able to detect such instances.
-These findings have to be confirmed by radiologists.